Cryover/Cryover/README.md

 - 👋 Hi, I’m Jonatan
 - 👀 I’m interested in Web Software Development.
-- 🌱 I’m currently learning Angular and Vue.
+- 🌱 I’m currently learning Angular, React Native and Redux.
 - 💞️ I’m looking to collaborate on projects so i can learn more programming languages and improve on those that i already know.

 <div>